Up the Chastity Belt: Plot

 In Germany, Richard meets a local woman and decides to stay with her.
 He casually tosses Lurkalot the crown and says that if he looks like him, he can be him.
 Lurkalot returns home and attempts to rally the people, but he is recognised as Lurkalot and is accused of witchcraft following his earlier escape from the castle where he used his flying machine.
 After being ducked, he is sentenced to death by burning, but is rescued by Robin Hood.
 They plan an attack on Sir Braggart and are joined by Sir Coward, who is fed up with being bullied and fortified by smoking from a hookah pipe.
 Meanwhile, Richard has had to flee to England following an ignoble episode with his German woman and returns to Lurkalot's village, where he is captured by people mistaking him for Lurkalot.

 Sir Coward feigns severe illness to get himself and Lurkalot into the castle, where they are incarcerated.
 He suffers withdrawal symptoms from the loss of his hookah and Lurkalot offers to make him a remedy based on sulphur and charcoal, but spills in saltpetre by accident.
 He mixes it together, but Sir Coward, who hates taking medicine, throws it in the direction of a fire, where it ignites and blows open the door.
 Lurkalot calls his new invention "gone powder" and they use it to open the castle gate so Robin Hood can attack.
 Meanwhile, Sir Braggart duels Lurkalot and reveals that he must be Richard's twin brother.
 The two battle all over the castle, and he is eventually forced to flee in disgrace.
 Richard then resumes his rule and everything is right in the land.
 He agrees to marry Lady Lobelia and makes Lurkalot a knight, but Lurkalot gets Lady Lobelia whilst Richard returns to Scheherazade.

 Cast

 Production

 The film had investment from the Robert Stigwood Organisation.
+The initial treatment was done by Sid Cole.
+The writer of the TV series, Talbot Rothwell, was busy on Carry On films so the script was done by Galton and Simpson, who were clients of Beryl Vertue.

+Frankie Howerd was on a percentage of the profits.
+He later wrote he "wasn’t all that happy with" the film despite its eventual financial success.
+He said the problem came when producer Ned Sherrin told him the film was running short so Galton and Simpson wrote extra material which turned out not to be needed.
+"The problem of editing these miles of film down to just an hour and a half of screen time envitably resulted in a bit of a hodge podge", wrote Howerd.

+The cast included Martin Woodhams, a boy who had been suspended from school for writing a "flippant" essay, who was cast as a naughty boy.
+The actors' union Equity protested against this as devaluing their profession.

+It was the final film role of Godfrey Winn.